conventional-changelog/releaser-tools/README.md

 $ conventional-github-releaser -p angular -r 0
 ```

 This will *not* overwrite the releases you have already made.
-Read ["Regenerate all the releases"](#regenerate-all-the-releases) section if you do.
+Read ["Regenerate all the releases"](#regenerate-all-the-releases) section if you want to.

 **Hint:** You can alias your command or add it to your package.json.
 EG: `"github-release": "conventional-github-releaser -p angular -r 0"`.